owtysm2/optimizer-modded/README.md

 <h2>❤️ Translations</h2>
 </center>

-These are the translations which were present when this fork was made!
+These are the translations which were present when this fork had been made!
 We'd like to extend our gratitude to the following contributors for their translations:

 - Russian: mrkaban